mnsekh111/soft-eng-works/HW2/README.md

     ```
 2. #### Singleton Pattern
     > This pattern is mainly used when only one instance of a class has to present at any point during the life 	cycle of an application.

 	It uses a single class that is resposible to create an object and makes sure that no more objects get created.
 It also creates the object during the first access and provides a single point of access for this object.
-Here the `getInstance()` method.
-The Singleton pattern ensures that a class has only one instance and provides a global point of access to that instance.
-It is named after the singleton set, which is defined to be a set containing one element.
+Here the `getInstance()` method which might be the only method that gets exposed to the user.

     **Example:**
     ```java